-Cryptocurrency use in on the rise.
+Cryptocurrency use is on the rise.
 As a result, more customers are using crypto.
-So, providing them with an additional payment method will improve your customer experience and provide an extra layer of protection from frauds.
+So, providing them with an additional payment method will improve your customer experience and provide an extra layer of protection from fraud.

 Risks Associated with Using Cryptocurrency

 While it is important to discuss the benefits, the risks associated with crypto should also be discussed.